icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 : The URL of a group in the Directory.

 `ib1:license`
-: The URL of a Licence which must be
+: The URL of a Licence which must be registered with the Registry.

+## Mapping licences to

 ## Permissions